kohler/hotcrp/devel/apidoc/session.md

 other formats, or with out-of-range `status`, are silently dropped.
 An empty `message` is allowed and produces a status-only entry.

-The response `smsg` property is the identifier under which the messages were stashed; pass it to the page that should display them.
+The response `smsg` field is the identifier under which the messages were stashed; pass it to the page that should display them.
 If no usable messages were supplied, `smsg` is `false`.
 To append to an existing stash, supply its identifier in the `smsg` request parameter (a 10–64 character alphanumeric